clojure-grimoire/grimoire/resources/1.6.0/clojure.core/into-array/docstring.md

 Returns an array with components set to the values in aseq.
-The array'scomponent type is type if provided, or the type of the first value inaseq if present, or Object.
-All values in aseq must be compatible withthe component type.
-Class objects for the primitive types can be obtainedusing, e.g., Integer/TYPE.
+The array's component type is type if provided, or the type of the first value in aseq if present, or Object.
+All values in aseq must be compatible with the component type.
+Class objects for the primitive types can be obtained using, e.g., Integer/TYPE.